Ace Combat: Assault Horizon Legacy

-Ace Combat: Assault Horizon Legacy, released as Ace Combat 3D: Cross Rumble (エースコンバット 3D クロスランブル, Ēsu Konbatto Surī Dī Kurosu Ranburu) in Japan, is a 2011 combat flight simulation video game developed by Access Games and published by Namco Bandai Games for the Nintendo 3DS.
+Ace Combat: Assault Horizon Legacy, Also known as Ace Combat 3D: Cross Rumble (エースコンバット 3D クロスランブル, Ēsu Konbatto Surī Dī Kurosu Ranburu) released in Japan, is a 2011 combat flight simulation video game developed by Access Games and published by Namco Bandai Games for the Nintendo 3DS.
 Despite the game's international title outside Japan, it has little relation to Ace Combat: Assault Horizon, and is instead a remake of the PlayStation game Ace Combat 2.
 The original Japanese version features compatibility with the Circle Pad Pro accessory.

-An enhanced version, Ace Combat: Assault Horizon Legacy+ (エースコンバット 3D クロスランブル ＋), was released on January 29, 2015 in Japan and in February 2015 in North America and Europe, featuring added support for Amiibo figures and updated control handling for the New Nintendo 3DS.
+An enhanced version, Ace Combat: Assault Horizon Legacy+ (エースコンバット 3D クロスランブル ＋), was released on January 29, 2015, in Japan and in February 2015 in North America and Europe, featuring added support for Amiibo figures and updated control handling for the New Nintendo 3DS.

 Gameplay

 Assault Horizon Legacy is a combat flight simulation game that is presented in a more arcade-like format in contrast to other flight-sim games.
 Its gameplay has been updated to fit contemporary Ace Combat gameplay, including newer features from the games released since Ace Combat 2, such as the high-g turn maneuver from Ace Combat 6: Fires of Liberation and the enemy ace squadron boss battles from Ace Combat Zero: The Belkan War.

 Two new mechanics introduced in Assault Horizon Legacy are "Attack Maneuvers" and "Evasive Maneuvers", which simplify aerial maneuvers in a manner similar to Assault Horizon's Dogfight Mode.
 Attack Maneuvers require the player to stay as close to an enemy aircraft as possible to fill up the AM Gauge, and immediately position the player behind the targeted enemy aircraft.
 Evasive Maneuvers are performed to evade incoming missiles from any direction, and condense missile evasion to moving the Circle Pad left or right.

 As in Ace Combat 2, the player can pay to have a wingman on certain missions, both returning from the original game: John "Slash" Herbert, who attacks enemies; and Kei "Edge" Nagase, who defends the player.

 The game features additional aircraft not previously seen in Ace Combat 2, such as the Boeing F-15SE Silent Eagle and fifth-generation jet fighters such as the Sukhoi PAK FA.